 - 1. On-campus/Local Student Employment - a.
 On-campus student employment and work-study affords students an opportunity to gain valuable work experience while also helping to defray costs.
 These positions are located primarily on-campus.
 However, some work-study positions may be local.
 Anyone may apply for on-campus student employment as long as their credentials meet the needs of the campus-hiring manager.
-If the position is classified as work-study, only those individuals who have received an award letter from Financial Aid (covering the time-period of the assignment) may apply. - Part-time opportunities represent local and regional job assignments for students who are interested in supplemental income during the academic year.
-Students are responsible for making appropriate contacts and following through with prospective employers.

-2. Experiential Learning
+If the position is classified as work-study, only those individuals who have received an award letter from Financial Aid (covering the time-period of the assignment) may apply. - b.
+Part-time opportunities represent local and regional job assignments for students who are interested in supplemental income during the academic year.
+Students are responsible for making appropriate contacts and following through with prospective employers. - 2.
+Experiential Learning - a.

-- a.
 Internships offer students an opportunity to gain work experience in industry and government.
 These positions are offered during the summer and are highly competitive.
 For employers who do not actively interview during recruiting season, announcements are available online in the AggieLink portal. - b.
 Cooperative Education (Co-op) is a supervised, counseling-centered program that offers students the opportunity to alternate periods of academic study with periods of work closely related to their major field of study.
-The combination of academic study and work produces an overall learning experience that gives greater meaning to academic studies and more direction to career development.
+These opportunities are usually offered during a fall or spring semester.